-Vast stretch of clean beach, gentle sea, country homes just a hop from the seashore often formed the idea of a weekend getaway for Mumbaikars.
-With fresh catch from the sea and tender coconuts to guzzle it down – it completed the idea of a weekend getaway.
+Vast stretch of clean beach, gentle sea, country homes just a hop from the seashore often forms the idea of a weekend getaway for Mumbaikars.
+With fresh catch from the sea and tender coconuts to guzzle it down, Alibaug completes the idea of a weekend getaway.

-Alibag is an all weather destination.
-However, the advent of rains makes it a romantic place.
-Rains drape the countryside in a carpet of green and the town manifests a different hue.
-Alibag is also the place where Mumbai’s rich and famous own their weekend homes.
+Alibaug is an all-season destination.
+However, the advent of rains makes it a romantic place and is also where Mumbai’s rich and famous own their weekend homes.

-Homestays, resorts and hotels are available in Alibag to suit every budget.
+Homestays, resorts and hotels are available in Alibaug to suit every budget.
 Local residents also offer rooms in their houses for visitors to stay.

-Alibag is a seafood lovers’ paradise.
-Fishes like pomfret, surmai, prawns, lobsters, etc are part of regular cuisine here.
-Vegetarians need not despair.
+Alibaug is a seafood lover’s paradise.
+Pomfret, surmai, prawns, lobsters, etc are a part of the regular cuisine here.
+Vegetarians need not get sad.
 Veg thalis are also available.
-Don’t forget to try solkadhi.
-Alibag market has several roadside eateries.
+Don’t forget to try solkadhi and check out the local market not just for knick-knacks but also its roadside eateries.